 Alex Zwingmann – Fiolka

 Alex Zwingmanns passion for music came at the age of 16 years.
 In addition to violin, Nyckelharpa and bagpipe he is especially fascinated by the hurdy gurdy.
 He attended workshops in Germany, France and the Netherlands lead by Gilles Chabenat, Thierry Nouat, Patrick Bouffard und Efren Lopez.
 In 2004 he founded the Medieval-Rock band “Ignis Fatuu”, which attended numerous festivals like Wacken Open Air and Mer´a Luna.
 Parallel to that he started teaching hurdy gurdy and bagpipe.
 Since 2012 he offers workshops all over Germany at e.g. Festival Mediaval, Phantasy Spectaculum MPS and meanwhile also in Switzerland and Netherlands.
-Besides his electro-folk-project “Fiolka” he set up mediation music in cooperation with Martina Zehentbauer.
+In 2016 the electro-folk project Fiolka was created.

 Thomas Zöller – Estampie